najeebib/bit-mentor-bot/README.md

 ## OAuth client ID
 There needs to be a google credentials file in the bot directory, this file is generated in Google cloud console by creating an OAuth client ID and downloading the file and rename it to credentials.json then move it to bot folder (bit-mentor-bot/bot/credentials.json)

+for more information consult this guide from Google: https://developers.google.com/calendar/api/quickstart/python
 ## How to run

 In root directory, open terminal and run these commands